goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 #### 2. So Many Kinds Of Operators
 Take a look at [this](https://github.com/postgres/postgres/blob/3741f2a09d5205ec32bd8af5d1f397e08995932b/src/include/catalog/pg_operator.dat#L100).
 Postgres has lots of operators.
 Initially, I thought the `=` sign would only have one constant.
 I could not have been more mistaken.
 There are Int4EqualOperator, TextEqualOperator, NameEqualTextOperator, BooleanEqualOperator, TIDEqualOperator, BpcharEqualOperator, ByteaEqualOperator, and this is just for the equal sign.
 Other operators have different subtypes, with each subtype having its own oid.

-It made our where clause handler a bit more complex but I can't complain.
-I'm curious about the reason for this though.
+It made our where clause handler a bit more complex, but I can't complain.
+I'm curious about the reason for this, though.
 Please, I'd love to hear from you if you know :-).

 #### 3. Rust Pointers
 Working on this project introduced me to using pointers in Rust lots of time.
 In an unsafe context, Rust pointers behave so much like C. While the basic pointer stuff like referencing and dereferencing pointers are covered well by the Rust [book](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html#dereferencing-a-raw-pointer), there are two things I learned about Rust pointers when building this extension.
 Here they are: